Support Our Work

 Pivoting to Peace

-468 miles: The distance FCNL lobbyists walked to and from their 233 Senate and 269 House visits this year – equivalent to a hike from DC to Cincinnati.
+468 miles: The distance FCNL lobbyists walked to and from their 233 Senate and 269 House visits in 2016 – equivalent to a hike from DC to Cincinnati.

-761 hours: The time volunteer advocates spent meeting with Congress this year.
+761 hours: The time volunteer advocates spent meeting with Congress in 2016.
 That’s more than a month in congressional offices.

 Moving Congress on Climate Change

 Our moral call for action on climate change has opened a political space in Washington for lawmakers to acknowledge the danger of inaction and discuss positive solutions.
-More than a dozen Republicans have now cosponsored legislation FCNL developed with Rep. Chris Gibson (NY) that calls on Congress to act on climate change.
-Senators and representatives have for the first time created bipartisan caucuses focused on this issue.
+In the 114th session of Congress, 17 Republicans cosponsored legislation that FCNL developed with former Rep. Chris Gibson (NY) calling on Congress to act on climate change.
+We are building support for similar legislation in 2017.
+Senators and representatives are increasingly interested in joining the bipartisan Climate Solutions Caucus, which brings members together across party lines to discuss ways to move forward on this issue.

-10 inches: The height of a printed stack of all the bills FCNL lobbied on this year.
+10 inches: The height of a printed stack of all the bills FCNL lobbied on in 2016.

 Support Our Work